skraft-redhat/container_k8s_openshift_demo/preparation/INSTRUCTIONS.md

 In the Quay Web Console, go to the Repository -> Settings -> Repository Visibility.
 Press "Make Public".

+(optional) create another container image with another tag => will be used later for rolling upgrade demo.

-4. Connect to the OpenShift Cluster:
+5. Connect to the OpenShift Cluster:
 `oc login -u [USER] -p [PASSWORD] https://api.[Cluster Domain]`